 One of the most interesting museums in Athens, the Museum of Cycladic Art houses over 3,000 works from Greece!
 The Cyclades are the Greek islands that dot the peninsula!

 So many different cultures and communities have grown and fallen in Greece’s complex and fascinating history.
 This museum is a fantastic opportunity to see the different influences and outputs of those cultures, and not just the iconic structures and sculptures from Greece’s shining moment in antiquity!

 You can spend hours exploring the museum’s different museums that span four large stories.
 Each story approaches a different theme- namely, Cycladic culture, ancient Greek art, Cypriot art, and scenes of daily life in ancient times!
 Each exhibition has hundreds of displays and a great deal of text about each one.

 History lovers could spend days here, but you should spend two or three hours in the museum.
 You have lots to cover on your Athens trip itinerary!

 - Why it’s awesome: The church is one of the most important Byzantine monuments.

 - Cost: Free!

 - Food nearby: Have dinner at the eclectic Feed Urban Gastronomy.

 Going a little forward in time, visit the Byzantine church of Panagia Kapnikaréa, dedicated to the Virgin Mary!
+A gem of a place to visit in Athens.
 The church was built in the eleventh century AD at the location of an ancient temple dedicated to a Greek deity.